-Contrary to the beliefs of outspoken celebrities, such as Simon Cowell and Nigella Lawson, the majority of the parents I meet still want to provide for their family.
+Contrary to the beliefs of outspoken celebrities, the majority of the parents want to provide for their family with their inheritance.

 This is evidenced by the increasing numbers of life interest trust wills we are creating for couples who own property.
 This type of will can be used to ensure that should one parent die, their interest in the house passes down to any children on the death of the survivor.